parthmaheshwari/emerging-sectors-forecast/README.md

 Below are the methods we are experimenting with for this step :
 1. **Noun Phrase Identification** : Unsupervised noun phrase identification using the Gensim and NLTK libraries.
 2. **BertTopic** : Using BertTopic package to identify topics using pretrained language models.
+A detailed detailed explanation of BertTopic is provided at [BertTopic](static/berttopic.md)

 ### 2. Cross Domain Topic Mapping
 This step is designed to facilitate the mapping of keywords and topics extracted from academic research papers to the financial domain.
 By doing so, it empowers researchers and analysts to delve into the intricate relationships between funding flows and ongoing academic research.
 Through this mapping process, we aim to gain deeper insights into how financial factors intersect with and influence the world of academia.